poblabs/weewx-belchertown/README.md

 This project took a lot of coffee to create.
 If you enjoy this skin and find some value from it, [click here to buy me another cup of coffee](https://obrienlabs.net/go/donate) :)

 ## Credits
-* DarkSky API for the weather forecasts.
+* OpenWeatherMap One Call API for current weather conditions and weather forecasts.
 * Windy.com for the iFrame embedded weather radar.
 * Bootswatch Darkly for the Bootstrap dark mode.
 * Highcharts Dark Unica CSS for the Highcharts dark mode.